PgBiel/typst-improv-tables-planning/main.typ

 *TBD*

+== Table direction and orientation

+1. *Under discussion:* There could be a way to change the orientation of a table, such that it *expands to the right* instead of to the bottom.
+This means that *the rows will be fixed,* while *the amount of columns can expand* indefinitely.
+Basically, switches the roles of columns and rows.
+  - For instance, you could specify `rows: (auto, 2pt)` to have two rows with those sizes, and `columns: (1em, auto)` to have one `1em` column and unlimited `auto` columns afterwards.
+  - The cells are specified in *column-major order* - that is, the first cell specified to `table` will be in the first row of the first column; the second cell, in the second row of the first column; and so on, until the first column is fully filled.
+    - Currently, all tables are in *row-major order* - cells fill rows instead of columns.
+  - *Proposal 1:* Use a `transpose: true` argument to enable this behavior.
+Not only would this have cells end up being specified in column-major order (as this would swap rows and columns), but this would also swap (due to semantics of matrix transpose) the `rows` and `columns` parameters, such that the sizes of rows would correspond to the sizes of columns and vice-versa.
+    - Can be confusing.
+  - *Proposal 2:* Use a `major: "row" / "column"` argument (or `column-major: true` or similar) to specify if the table is row-major (default) or column-major.
+Enabling column-major order *does not swap the `rows` and `columns` parameters* (due to different semantics from the previous proposal), but it does affect the order in which cells are specified (increasing the `y` coordinate).

+2. *To be discussed:* If the table is changed to be column-major (through either of the proposals above), then when the table grows to the right and reaches the page width, *the table wraps* - not necessarily into a new page, but into a new "subtable" below it with the same rows, but with the post-wrap columns. // (TODO: Attach diagram.)

 == Misc

 1. Perhaps it should be possible to specify any kind of input as table cells.
 E.g., it could be possible to write